 The Navy appreciates Ecology's thoughtful recommendation for a specific mathematical model that could be used to assess potential recontamination of sediment adjacent to seep SP1-1.
 However, the Lampert and Reible model is not the best choice for this purpose.
 This model uses porewater concentrations in sediment to design isolation caps, and is generally not used to assess surface water compliance.
 The Navy believes that empirical sediment data is the best way to evaluate potential recontamination, and historical data are already available.
 The 5-year review recommends collecting additional sediment data to assess recontamination.
 The Navy notes that the sediment station located closest to SP1-1 (station MA09) exhibits a decrease PCB concentration trend.
-This is strong evidence that significant sediment recontamination is not occurring.
-Even so, the Navy is recommending additional sediment sampling to further assess the recontamination potential.
+This is strong evidence that significant sediment sampling to further assess the recontamination potential.

-2. General Comment B - The plume contraction is a conclusion based on a visual assessment of the contour lines.
+General Comment B - The plume contraction is a conclusion based on a visual assessment of the contour lines.
 The mass of TCE was calculated in the MNA report in 2012.
 A similar, but more rigorous calculation can be added as a task for the next 5-year review, and will be added to the recommendations table.